daynix/qemu/docs/system/devices/igb.rst

-Be aware that this implementation lacks many functionalities available with the actual hardware, and you may experience various failures if you try to use it with a different operating system other than Linux or if you try functionalities not covered by the tests.
+Be aware that this implementation lacks many functionalities available with the actual hardware, and you may experience various failures if you try to use it with a different operating system other than Linux and Windows or if you try functionalities not covered by the tests.

 Using igb
 =========